 - Plastic Food Containers or Tupperware: Your basic storage containers.
 Choose BPA-free, microwave and dishwasher-safe.

-- Glass Jars or Boxes: If you prefer glass over plastic, this is your option for basic storage.
+- Glass Jars or Boxes: If you prefer glass over plastic, this is your best option for basic storage.

 - Bento-Style Boxes or Lunch-Boxes: These are awesome for packing meals where you’d like to keep different foods separate.